GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/13-Kubernetes.md

 > * Module video: [Kubernetes Deployment Demo [17:06]](https://youtu.be/x-3uf20MTKc)
 > * Codelab: [Spring Boot Kubernetes Deployment](https://codelabs.developers.google.com/codelabs/cloud-springboot-kubernetes)

-The lab you need to do here (for credit, still attempt the Codelab above for practice!) is the Kubernetes Qwiklabs quest.
-It will take you through building up a Docker container to deploying a Kubernetes cluster.
-Definitely good practice!

-* Module lab: [Qwiklabs - Kubernetes in Google Cloud Quest [25 credits]](https://www.qwiklabs.com/quests/29)

 ## Cloud Build and Cloud Run

 We have looked at Cloud Build and Cloud Run in the past (see [Automation](/CloudAppsDev/2020/12/17/automation.html)), however it is worth discussing again in the context of container orchestration.